Parthenay: History

 The castle, situated on an easily defended site at the tip of the rocky promontory surrounded by the loop of the river, was built in the 13th century.
 At the same time the outer fortifications protecting the citadel, and the town itself, were completed.

-Economically, Parthenay benefited by being on one of the branches of the Way of St. James, the mediaeval pilgrimage route to Santiago de Compostella in Spain.
+Economically, Parthenay benefited by being on one of the branches of the Way of St. James, the mediaeval pilgrimage route to Santiago de Compostela in Spain.
 The main fortified gate, by which pilgrims would enter the town, still bears the name of Saint Jacques (the French name for Saint James).

 Historically, Parthenay was considered the capital of the Gâtine Vendéenne, the hilly and wooded area that occupies the centre of the current department of Deux-Sèvres and is quite different in character from the plains to the south, around Niort.
 Because of the nature of the land, the area became known for the breeding of cattle, and the Parthenais breed is named after the town.

 It was not until the 19th century that the town expanded beyond its walls.
 Wide boulevards and squares were constructed following the line of the old town wall and moat to the east of the town.
 Beyond these, the railway station was built in 1880, and new districts and industries grew up around this.